Penny Stocks Are Hot Right Now. Is It Time To Buy?

 6. Penny Stocks Don’t Love You, So You Shouldn’t Love Them

 Does this mean all penny stocks aren’t worth investing in?
 No, and as discussed in Principle #2, there are ways to stay in winning trades longer while also taking profit along the way.
 For the most part, however, I wouldn’t expect certain penny stocks to explode hundreds of percentage points without some larger pullback or correction.
 Plan your trade and trade your plan.
 It sounds cliche, but remember, your goal is to make money at the end of the day.
-“Hoping” for a 500% gain only to see it flop and hold a bag is one of the most frequent things new traders run into.
+“Hoping” for a 500% gain only to see it flop and hold a bag is one of the most frequent things new traders encounter.
 Don’t be that person.

 7. Don’t Bet Against Penny Stocks